CT Virtual Colonoscopy

 Using low-dose CT, a virtual colonoscopy is less invasive than a traditional colonoscopy, and is a recommended alternative for patients who are on blood-thinning medication, have difficulty breathing, or who do not respond well to anesthetic.
 Additionally, the scan may be able to image areas of the large intestine that would not be easily seen during a conventional colonoscopy.

-In most cases, the scan will take approximately 15-20 minutes, and does not require anesthesia.
+In most cases, the scan doesn’t take more than 30 minutes, and does not require anesthesia.
 No recovery time is needed, and patients typically can resume daily activity right away.
-Furthermore, virtual CT colonoscopies are cost effective as compared to traditional colonoscopies, especially for those who are paying out-of-pocket for the screening.
+Furthermore, virtual CT colonoscopies are cost-effective as compared to traditional colonoscopies, especially for those who are paying out-of-pocket for the screening.
 Patients are able to drive themselves, do not need someone to accompany them, and can return to normal activities immediately after this study.

 The American College of Radiology (ACR) aligns with the American Cancer Society with regard to colorectal cancer screenings.
 Southtowns Radiology follows this guidance and we recommend that patients with average risk, screening for colorectal cancer beginning at age 45 with a CT colonography study completed every 5 years.

 Healthcare providers may use a risk-based outcomes tool from the National Cancer Institute at the National Institute of Health (NIH) to evaluate a patient’s individual risk of colorectal cancer.
-For more information and to calculate your risk of colorectal cancer, visit the NIH NCI site here.
+For more information and to calculate your risk of colorectal cancer, visit the NIH NCI website.

 It’s a good idea to talk with your provider about your gut health and family history of colon cancer.